Dockerfile

 This final step activates the virtual environment by prepending its binary directory to the system PATH.
 This means:

-- All Python commands will use the virtual environments Python interpreter
+- All Python commands will use the virtual environment's Python interpreter

 - Installed packages are immediately available without explicit activation

-This approach is cleaner than traditional virtual environment activation in Docker, as it doesnt require sourcing activation scripts in each RUN command.
+This approach is cleaner than traditional virtual environment activation in Docker, as it doesn't require sourcing activation scripts in each RUN command.